 - You’ll pay closing costs based on the total loan amount.

 - You can use funds in any way you wish.

-- You’ll likely receive a lower interest rate than a personal loan or credit card.
+- You’ll likely receive a lower interest rate than with a personal loan or credit card.

 - Lenders have similar DTI and credit requirements for both, although cash-out refis give more flexibility with VA loans.

-Here is how HELOCs and cash-out refis diverge:
+On the flip side, here is how HELOCs and cash-out refinances diverge:

 - Cash-out refis usually have a fixed interest rate, while HELOCs have variable rates.